wigneshh/Movie-Review/README.md

 # 🎬 Movie Review Hub

 A web application for reviewing movies and TV shows.
-Users can create accounts, log in, add reviews, search for reviews, and filter them by genres or titles.
+Users can create accounts, log in, add reviews, search for reviews, and filter them by genres.

 ---